Skip to main content

 What this guide helps you sort out

-A marriage abroad does not magically create a clean residence file for Belgium.
+A marriage abroad is not enough on its own for a Belgian residence file.
 First you identify the legal route, then you secure the marriage record, and only then do you prove the family link in a form the Immigration Office or competent post can actually use.

 Steps